konomu/lagrange-personal/_posts/2024-08-24-wa-ga-emphasis.md

 |Strong Exclusion|One option is picked out of a pool of other options to be marked by exclusive が, and those other options are **apparent**.|
 |Weak Exclusion|One option is picked out of a pool of other options to be marked by exclusive が, but those other options are **not apparent**.|

-While strong exclusion may be indicated by subjectivising exclusive が (the one after "Principle of Emphasis" in the flowchart) or exclusive が marking a subject (the one after "Principle of Topic Position" in the flowchart), weak exclusion may only be indicated by exclusive が marking a subject.
+While strong exclusion may be indicated by subjectivizing exclusive が (the one after "Principle of Emphasis" in the flowchart) or exclusive が marking a subject (the one after "Principle of Topic Position" in the flowchart), weak exclusion may only be indicated by exclusive が marking a subject.

 ## Strong Exclusion